 If you want to configure the app beyond these essential settings, you can access all of the settings supported in the app by clicking “Switch to Full Setup” at the bottom of the settings panel.
 Full Setup contains advanced options such as adding a basemap toggle, deciding on a layout type, disabling mouse scroll from zooming the map, and including social website sharing options.

-Note that once you opt into Full Setup you cannot switch back to Express Setup.
-The app configuration will always launch Full Setup after you have published the app.
 Try out Express Setup and if you feel there are any essential settings we should add please let us know!
 Feedback options are included in the last section of the blog below.

 Mobile Device Preview

-Configurable apps are built mobile first and have an optimized layout for mobile devices.
+Instant apps are built mobile first and have an optimized layout for mobile devices.
 The new app configuration provides the ability to preview your app in a mobile layout and familiarize yourself with the mobile experience without having to navigate to the app on a device.
 The Views option in the configuration panel allows you to preview your app in mobile view, offering both portrait and landscape orientations.

 Immediate Updates, Auto-Save, Draft and Publish